padsbanger/react-crud/README.md

-#--This repo it quite old and all of the code here should be considered as depreacted and bad pratice.--
+#This repo it quite old and all of the code here should be considered as depreacted and bad pratice.

 #react-crud